What is Trigger Finger?

 1. Mild to Severe Pain in the affected finger or thumb (usually only a single finger is affected).

-2. A progressing experience of the finger 'sticking' when opening (or closing).
+2. A progressing experience of the finger 'sticking' or 'catching' when opening (or closing).

 3. An inability to straighten the finger, followed by a 'pop' as it suddenly 'lets go' and straightens.